Where is the ground?

 When do we play?

-Generally, home matches on Saturdays kick off at 3.00pm; whilst midweek games tend to be on Wednesday nights, kicking off at 7.45pm.
-We encourage you to arrive as early as possible to avoid queues, which can be lengthier immediately prior to kick off.
+Generally, home matches on Saturdays kick off at 3.00pm; whilst midweek games tend to be on Tuesday nights, kicking off at 7.45pm.
+We encourage you buy tickets in advance from See Tickets to arrive as early as possible to avoid queues, which can be lengthier immediately prior to kick off.

 What are the benefits of arriving early?